MANOJPATRA1991/ASSIGNMENTS-VM/README.md

 ## Installation and Test requirements

-This project is built and tested on Windows 10 OS.
+All the projects for this assignment are built and tested on Windows 10 OS.

 1. Create a new project folder.
 2. Clone the repository to that folder.